Has-sh/Nuwah/ADMIN_PANEL_README.md

 # Nuwah Admin Panel

 ## Overview
 The admin panel allows you to dynamically manage all content on your website without editing code directly.
+It works entirely client-side and saves changes via GitHub API (perfect for Cloudflare Pages).

 ## Setup